marco-rosner/code-challenges/Annotations/React.md

 > componentDidMount, componentDidUpdate and componentWillUnmount
 > Runs every render.
 Instead of thinking in terms of "mounting" and "updating", just "after render".

+useLayoutEffect
+> Runs after the DOM updates and before the Browser paint the page
+> Used to manipulate the DOM

 useMemo
 > Memorize a calculation to avoid unnecessary re-renders depending some dependencies